Strategies for Recruiting Faculty and Academic Staff

 • Develop a process for committee members or departmental faculty to make personal contacts with potential candidates at professional meetings and conferences.

-• Talk with female and minority groups during national/regional conferences.
+• Talk with potential applicants during national/regional conferences.
 Possible meeting times include business meetings, social hours, and informal gatherings of memberships.

 • Write to potential candidates one year prior to their completion of a PhD or EdD program to inform them of upcoming job openings.
 Letters should clearly state needs and interests of the program and be followed up by telephone calls.

-• Contact faculty at peer institutions and ask to learn more about minority or female doctoral students at peer institutions that they are impressed with.
+• Contact faculty at peer institutions and ask to learn more about doctoral students at peer institutions that they are impressed with.
 Follow-up by calling the student’s advisor to see if they agree about the student’s potential.

 Department faculty should send e-mails back and forth letting him/her know that they appreciated the visit.